liaoxiong3x/DeepCreamPy/README.md

 ![Bad decensor](/readme_images/mermaid_face_censored_bad_decensor.png)

-then the colored regions were not colored correctly.
+then the censored regions were not colored correctly.

-Make sure you have antialiasing off.
+*Make sure you have antialiasing off.*

 Here are some examples of bad and good colorings: